Supporting rare event species research

 TBD info here about how to identify each of the rare event species

-When recording the length of your red drum, either in Atlantic coastal waters or in Louisiana, you should use the total length of the fish.
+When recording the length of your catch, you should use the total length of the fish.
 Measure in a straight line from the tip of the snout to the extreme tip of the tail fin.
 Adjust the tail by rotating or squeezing to obtain the maximum length of the fish.

-When sharing your redfish catch data with our research partners at ASMFC and LDWF, in addition to the total length of the fish, you’ll be asked to record the following information.
+When sharing your catch data with our research partners at The Nature Conservancy, in addition to the total length of the fish, you’ll be asked to record the following information.
 You do NOT have to fill out all the data if you are unable to do so, and remember, your catch logs are shared anonymously!

 • Released - fish was landed and released